adlnet/xAPI-Spec/xAPI.md

 * Activity Objects contain Language Map Objects for name, description and interaction components.
 The LRS MUST return only one language in each of these maps.

-* The LRS MAY maintain canonical versions of language maps for any language map used in an object which has an id (objects without an id could never be matched to a canonical definition).
-This includes the Verb Display property and any language maps used within extensions.
+* The LRS MAY maintain canonical versions of language maps against any IRI identifying an object containing language maps.
+This includes the language map stored in the Verb Display property and potentially some language maps used within extensions.

-* If the LRS maintains a canonical version of a language map, it SHOULD* return this when canonical format is used.
+* If the LRS maintains a canonical version of a language map, it SHOULD* return this cannonical langauge map when canonical format is used to retrieve Statements.

 * The LRS SHOULD* return only one language within each language map for which it returns a canonical map.